Zucchini and Yellow Squash Soup

 Low-Carb Diet / Low-Glycemic Diet / South Beach Diet Suggestions:

-Everything used here is a low-glycemic and low-carb ingredient, making this soup great for any low-glycemic or low-carb eating plan.
-I eliminated potatoes from the soup to make it low in carbs and better for the South Beach Diet.
-I did use a little butter here for flavor; if you’re following South Beach you could replace the butter with more olive oil if you wish or you can use even more butter for low-carb or Keto.
+Everything used here is a low-glycemic and low-carb ingredient, making this soup great for any low-glycemic or low-carb eating plan, including Keto.
+If you’re following South Beach you could replace the butter with more olive oil if you wish or you can use even more butter for low-carb or Keto.

 Find More Recipes Like This One: